grafana/metrictank/README.md

 * input options: carbon, metrics2.0, kafka. (soon: json or msgpack over http)
 * guards against excessive data requests

-## roadmap

-#### tagging & metrics2.0

-While Metrictank takes in tag metadata in the form of [metrics2.0](http://metrics20.org/) and indexes it, it is not exposed yet for querying.
-There will be various benefits in adopting metrics2.0 fully (better choices for consolidation, data conversion, supplying unit information to Grafana, etc) see tags.md

-#### sharding / partitioning

-As mentioned above Cassandra already does that for the storage layer, but at a certain point we'll need it for the memory layer as well.

 ## Docs

 ### installation, configuration and operation.